 - 1. Cash deposited with the Town. - 2.
 Surety bond or certified check to the order of the Town when the amount of the check is fully insured by the FDIC. - 3.
 Bank deposit assigned irrevocably and solely to the Town when the amount of the deposit is fully insured by the FDIC. - 4.
-Irrevocable evergreen letter of credit naming the Town as sole beneficiary provided that: - (1)Such evergreen letter of credit shall be issued by, and drafts thereunder presentable at, a branch of a bank in Connecticut and provided that such bank is included in the most recent list issued by the Securities Valuation Office of the National Association of Insurance Commissioners (or any successor office or organization, "NAIC") as a bank meeting NAIC standards for issuing letters of credit for reinsurance purposes; or - (2)The long-term unsecured debt of such bank (or the long-term unsecured debt of its holding company) is rated BBB or better by Standard & Poor's rating service or Baa or better by Moody's rating service. - The terms and conditions of such letter of credit shall be acceptable in form (3)and substance to the Town and substantially in the form of the model letter of credit provided by the Planning and Zoning Department, - (4)If and when such letter of credit has less than thirty (30) days remaining until its expiration date, and such date shall not have been extended, the Town may draw under said letter of credit the full amount thereof and the proceeds may be retained by the Town as the financial guarantee. - (5)The period to expiration of a Letter of Credit shall be not less than one (1) year, with a provision for automatic renewal at increments of not less than one (1) year.
-The Town of Branford must be informed of the intention not to renew or the financial guarantee shall automatically be renewed.
+Irrevocable evergreen letter of credit naming the Town as sole beneficiary provided that: - (1) Such evergreen letter of credit shall be issued by, and drafts thereunder presentable at, a branch of a bank in Connecticut and provided that such bank is included in the most recent list issued by the Securities Valuation Office of the National Association of Insurance Commissioners (or any successor office or organization, "NAIC") as a bank meeting NAIC standards for issuing letters of credit for reinsurance purposes; or - (2) The long-term unsecured debt of such bank (or the long-term unsecured debt of its holding company) is rated BBB or better by Standard & Poor's rating service or Baa or better by Moody's rating service. - (3) The terms and conditions of such letter of credit shall be acceptable in form and substance to the Town and substantially in the form of the model letter of credit provided by the Planning and Zoning Department, - (4) If and when such letter of credit has less than thirty (30) days remaining until its expiration date, and such date shall not have been extended, the Town may draw under said letter of credit the full amount thereof and the proceeds may be retained by the Town as the financial guarantee. - (5) The period to expiration of a Letter of Credit shall be not less than one (1) year, with a provision for automatic renewal at increments of not less than one (1) year.
+The Town of Branford must be informed of the intention not to renew or the financial guarantee shall automatically be renewed. - 5.
+Other form of financial guarantee mandated by CGS Section 8-3(g) as it may be amended.